multiversx/mx-exchange-docs/docs/guides/how-to-close-position.md

 title: How to close liquidity/staking positions
 ---

-1. Log into the xExchange
+1. Log in to xExchange
-2. Go to Portfolio page
+2. Go to the Portfolio page

 <div style={{ textAlign: 'center' }}>
   <img src="/docs/how-to/close-position/sections.png" alt="Sections" width="724" />